-Assuming the financial assets and liabilities as at 31 December 2010 were to remain until maturity or settlement without any action by the Bank to alter the resulting interest rate risk exposure, an immediate and sustained for one year reasonably possible positive change of 3 % in market interest rates across all maturities and currencies would increase profit for the current year by approximately 11,495 (2009: 3% or 21,751) as a result of higher interest income from interest bearing assets.
+Assuming the financial assets and liabilities as at 31 December 2011 were to remain until maturity or settlement without any action by the Bank to alter the resulting interest rate risk exposure, an immediate and sustained for one year reasonably possible positive change of 3% in market interest rates across all maturities and currencies would decrease profit for the current year by approximately 23,766 as a result of higher expenses on interest-bearing liabilities (2010: 3% change would increase profit by 11,495 as a result of higher interest income on interest-bearing assets).

-In the table below given is the analysis of the interest rate fluctuation risk to which the Bank is exposed as at 31 December 2010.
+In the table below given is the analysis of the interest rate fluctuation risk to which the Bank is exposed as at 31 December 2011.
 In the table shown are the amounts of interest assets and liabilities in their balance cost existing for the reporting date referred to different categories from the earliest of the following dates set in the agreement of interest rate fluctuation or maturity.